tina-friedrich/arc-user-guide/docs/source/arc-software.rst

 By loading the module for a certain installed application, the environment variables that are relevant for that application are automatically defined or modified.

 The ARC/HTC software environment comprises a mixture of commercial applications, software built using the EasyBuild framework and software built using our own local build recipes.
-As with ARCUS-B/HTC we use the environment modules system (via the module command) to load applications into the environment on ARC/HTC.
+We use the environment modules system (via the **module** command) to load applications into the environment on ARC/HTC.

 However. because the EasyBuild framework adds many new module components into the module list - the best way to search for an application you require is by using the module spider command.
 For example, to search for the GROMACS application::